Shiga Kogen Ski and Snowboard Terrain

 Okushigakogen Ski Area

 Okushiga-kogen is at the most northern end of Shiga Kogen.
 Oku-shiga-kogen used to be for skiers only but snowboarders are allowed now too.
-This area has a spread of runs, but is particularly great for intermediate and advanced riders considering the fabulously long steep groomers.
-The lift infrastructure is pretty good so you’ll get plenty of vertical in, and the crowds are negligible.
+This area has a spread of runs, but is particularly great for intermediate riders.
+The lift infrastructure is reasonable so you’ll get plenty of vertical in, and the crowds are negligible.
 Okushigakogen has some excellent options for tree skiing and thanks to high elevation, the snow quality is generally excellent.

 Yakebitaiyama Ski Area

-Next door is Yakebitaiyama (aka Yakebi) with the three Prince Hotel buildings sitting at the base.
+Yakebitaiyama (aka Yakebi) with the three Prince Hotel buildings sitting at the base.
 This is the biggest and most well developed ski area with good lift infrastructure that includes two fast gondolas and three high speed quads (one with a bubble).
 It has lots of wide runs for all ability levels.
 The green runs are not super mellow, and Yakebi is famed for a couple of steep-ish pitches including the Olympic course.
-It also has some of the best tree skiing of the Shiga Kogen ski areas (but you’ll have to do this very discretely), and like its next door neighbour, the snow quality is really good.
+It also has some of the best tree skiing of the Shiga Kogen ski areas, and like its next door neighbour, the snow quality is really good.

 Ichinose Family and Ichinose Diamond Ski Fields